zzzace2000/laravel-medialibrary/v3/advanced-usage/using-your-own-model.md

 If you want to use your own model you can do so in version 3.4.0 and higher.
 This allow you do add your own fields, add relationships and so on.

-The easiest way to use a your own custom model is to extend the default `Spatie\MediaLibrary\Media`-class.
+The easiest way to use your own custom model woul be to extend the default `Spatie\MediaLibrary\Media`-class.
 Here's an example:

 ```php